sacha-l/substrate-seminar/scheduled/2022/12-20-betting-pallet.md

 # Launch a Betting parachain

 * ⚡️ Beginner/intermediate
-* 👤 Presenter: Alex (Application engineer at Parity)
+* 👤 Presenter: Alex (Polkadot Support Engineer at Parity)
 * 📆 Date scheduled: December 20, 2022

 👉 [Join the livestream on Twitch](https://www.twitch.tv/polkadotdev) to participate and get your questions answered.